FunkyTable/Project-1-Data-Cleaning-of-Movie-Tables/README.md

-# Project 1 - Launching XBoxOffice
+# Project 1 - Launching TechBoxOffice

 ## Overview
 1. This GitHub repository represents the final project submission for Greg Osborne's first project at FlatIron school.
-The project assignment was to analyze a selected set of data for box office data and to create a presentation to present to a Microsoft executive that summarizes the results.
+The project assignment was to analyze a selected set of data for box office data and to create a presentation to present to a TechConnect executive that summarizes the results.
 ## Business Understanding
-1. Microsoft’s strong representation in the fields of personal computing, business computing, and interactive entertainment needs to expand into other forms of popular media to stay competitive and attract new customers.
-Microsoft wishes to investigate the best way to expand into the blockbuster movie industry.
-Microsoft faces competition from the five titans of the film industry
+1. TechConnect’s strong representation in the fields of personal computing, business computing, and interactive entertainment needs to expand into other forms of popular media to stay competitive and attract new customers.
+TechConnect wishes to investigate the best way to expand into the blockbuster movie industry.
+TechConnect faces competition from the five titans of the film industry
 2. Based on these instructions, I developed the following business questions:
       * What genres of film produce the highest box office revenue?
       * What is the best month to release a film to generate the most revenue?